Applying for a Section 50 licence

 Who will need a Section 50 licence

-If you, or your organisation, wish to carry out work within, excavate, or breakthrough, the existing adopted highway to install new apparatus, you will need to apply for a Section 50 licence.
+If you or your organisation intend to carry out works within the public highway (including excavation or breaking through the highway surface) to install apparatus, you must apply for a Section 50 licence in advance of the works taking place.

 Work covered by the licence